-The media center is equipped with many books, magazines, science, technology, engineering, arts, math, and computers.
-The media center is open from 8:00 a.m. until 3:40 p.m. each day.
+The Media Center is equipped with many books, magazines, Science Technology Engineering Arts and Math area, computers, etc. It is open from 8:00 a.m. until 3:40 p.m. each day.
 Students must obtain a pass before entering the media center.
-The media specialist will provide guidelines for borrowing and returning books and materials.
+The Media Specialist will provide guidelines for borrowing and returning books and materials.
 Guidelines shall also be followed regarding internet and computer usage.